Skip to Content

 Hopscotch is a traditional game that has been around for many years.
 You may remember playing it at school or at home when you were younger.

-This old favourite is actually a very educational activity and if you have a preschooler at home you will want to let them experience the fun and gain the benefits of playing hopscotch.
+This old favourite is actually a very educational activity and if you have young children at home you will want to let them experience the fun and gain the benefits of playing hopscotch.

 Let’s take a look at what the Hopscotch game is about and how it can help develop some important skills.